The 20 Best Microphthalmia Doctors in Japan

 Kawaguchi, JP

-Naomichi Matsumoto practices in Kawaguchi, Japan.
+Naomichi Matsumoto practices practicing medicine in Kawaguchi, Japan.
 Matsumoto is rated as an Advanced expert by MediFind in the treatment of Microphthalmia.
-Their top areas of expertise are West Syndrome, Coffin-Siris Syndrome, Neuronal Intranuclear Inclusion Disease (NIID), Gastrostomy, and Pancreaticoduodenectomy.
+They are also highly rated in 157 other conditions, according to our data.
+Their clinical expertise encompasses West Syndrome, Coffin-Siris Syndrome, Neuronal Intranuclear Inclusion Disease (NIID), Pancreaticoduodenectomy, and Gastrostomy.

 Advanced in Microphthalmia